phonghnguyen/GIWAXS_Tools/README.md

 - The X-ray energy.
 - Sample-to-detector distance and beam center, which can be calibrated using tools such as Nika's Beam Center and Geometry Correction modules.

-The code utilizes `xarray` for data handling.
 Please see the example_usage notebook for example usage.